phetsims/sun/doc/ToggleButtons.md

 We use _toggle buttons_ in simulation design to communicate to leaners they can toggle between two defined states.
 The interaction is similar to a checkbox, but unlike a checkbox, which has strictly defined 'checked' or 'unchecked' states for visual presentation and for accessibility, a _toggle button_ has more visual flexibility to make them fun and inviting.

 PhET has many options for _toggle buttons_.
 They can be 'round' or 'rectangular'.
 They can be 'momentary' or 'sticky.'
 They can have a look that is pressed or unpressed.
-They can have a visual name or an icon that changes to dispaly its state.
+They can have a visual name or an icon that changes to dispaly the state.
 They can be placed on a component to look like an on-off button.

 _Toggle buttons_ can be "configured" (or coded) in three different ways to be sure they communicate the desired visual message accessibly through their interaction and description design.